gajus/lightship/.README/README.md

 type ShutdownHandlerType = () => Promise<void> | void;

 /**
- * @property detectKubernetes Run Iapetus only if service is detected ro be running in Kubernetes.
-Default: true.
  * @property port The port on which the Lightship service listens.
 This port must be different than your main service port, if any.
 The default port is 9000.
  * @property signals An a array of [signal events]{@link https://nodejs.org/api/process.html#process_signal_events}.
 Default: [SIGTERM].
  * @property timeout A number of milliseconds before forcefull termination.
 Default: 60000.
  */
 export type LightshipConfigurationType = {|
-  +detectKubernetes?: boolean,
   +port?: number,
   +signals?: $ReadOnlyArray<string>,
   +timeout?: number